Communicating Ugandan Style

 - Barkcloth: You will see wallets made from it at souvenir stalls in Uganda.
 If you visit the Kasubi tombs, you will see large sections covering almost everything.
 It is also used in clothing.
 It is becoming fashionable once again in recent times.

 - Boda-Boda: In Kampala, it is primarily a motorcycle taxi.
 You will see some bicycles with a flat seat on the back where people can climb for a fee.
-You can often even see three people on one.
+You can often even see three people in one.
 The term comes from Border to Border – and is shortened to Boda-Boda.

 - Buganda: The kingdom of the central region of Uganda.
 By some mispronunciation and misinterpretations, Uganda came from it.
 In some ways, it is best that way.